-2 separate Scheduled Ancient Monuments (Torksey Castle and Torksey Medieval Settlement) - setting of SMs relating to Torksey Castle and Torksey Medieval town need to be considered carefully in relation to plan. and Several Listed Buildings (Torksey Castle - grade I, St Peter's Church - grade II, and Torksey Viaduct [part of which is in Bassetlaw] - grade II) Much of the site disturbed from power plant development, however potential for archaeology surviving needs to be assessed prior to development С Impact: Conservation has no concerns with the allocation of this site (minus the area described above), subject to details High potential for unjustifiable loss in the area of the Scheduled Monument.
-Remaining area has a relatively low potential for total or partial loss of as yet unknown archaeological remains D Conclusions: Heritage SA assessment considered significant effect Archaeological SA assessment considered significant effect ~ Е Potential mitigation: E ~ E Potential mitigation: Heritage conservation mitigation- Potential impact could be mitigated by E Potential mitigation: Heritage conservation mitigation- Potential impact could be mitigated by a suitable design, layout, scale and materials Archaeological mitigation- Removal of SM from site area along with adjoining area relating to setting.
+- Conservation has no concerns with the allocation of this site (minus the area described above), subject to details - High potential for unjustifiable loss in the area of the Scheduled Monument.
+Remaining area has a relatively low potential for total or partial loss of as yet unknown archaeological remains

+- Heritage SA assessment considered significant effect - Archaeological SA assessment considered significant effect

+- Heritage conservation mitigation- Potential impact could be mitigated by a suitable design, layout, scale and materials - Archaeological mitigation- Removal of SM from site area along with adjoining area relating to setting.
 Further information required in the form of initial desk based heritage assessment with possible further requirements for evaluation in order to determine an appropriate mitigation strategy.

-Potential enhancement: Potential mitigation: Heritage conservation mitigation- Potential impact could be mitigated by a suitable design, layout, scale and materials Archaeological mitigation- Removal of SM from site area along with adjoining area relating to setting.
-Further information required in the form of initial desk based heritage assessment with possible further requirements for evaluation in order to determine an appropriate mitigation strategy.
+Whilst it is acknowledged that large buildings currently occupy this site and have done so since the 1960s, there is an opportunity here to not just preserve the setting of nearby heritage assets, but to enhance this setting.